The Working Girls: Plot

 A blonde, Honey, has a degree in math.
-She arrives in Los Angeles, determined to find a job and is sexually harassed by a diner owner.
+She arrives in Los Angeles, determined to find a job and is thrown out of a diner after offering the owner to pay with sex.
 She comes across a "room vacant" sign near an apartment rented by sign painter Denise, who offers to put up Honey until she can pay rent.
 Denise introduces Honey to Roger, who does nude modelling for Denise.
 Denise has another roommate, Jill, who works as a cocktail waitress in a strip club while she studies to be a lawyer.

 Honey runs into a man in a park, Mike, and takes him home to sleep with him.
 Denise admires Mike's body and wants to paint him.
 She and Mike fall for each other instantly which upsets Honey who leaves the apartment.
 They track her down to the beach and bring her home.

 The strip club where Jill works is owned by Sidney.
 One of the dancers, Katya, advises Jill to become a dancer.
 After an awkward start she does well, but then Sidney offers her more money to run the club, and Jill agrees.
 A gangster, Nicholas, meets Jill demanding protection money off Sidney.
 She and Nicholas start a relationship.

 Honey has put an ad in the newspaper seeking any sort of work.
 She is hired by Mrs. Borden to kill the latter's husband; Honey arranges for the lady to be arrested.
-This escapade attracts the attention of eccentric businessman, Vernin, who hires Honey to work for him.
+This escapade attracts the attention of eccentric businessman, Vernon, who hires Honey to work for him.

 Nicholas warns Jill that Mike is a fence, and is upsetting some other gangsters.
 Jill arrives to find gangsters beating up Mike.
 She tries to stop them, they attack her and Nicholas pulls her away.
 Denise tells the girls they are being kicked out by their landlord.

-Vernin gives Honey some money as thanks for some business advice she gave him.
+Vernon gives Honey some money as thanks for some business advice she gave him.
 Honey passes on the money to Denise, Mike and Jill, then leaves, seeking more adventures.